Bruce Peloquin

-Bruce Peloquin is a former member of the Wisconsin State Assembly and the Wisconsin State Senate.
+Bruce S. Peloquin (November 3, 1936 – October 2, 2024) was an American businessman and Democratic politician from Chippewa Falls, Wisconsin.
+He was a member of the Wisconsin Senate for eight years and served six years in the State Assembly.

 Biography

-Peloquin was born on November 3, 1936 in Chippewa Falls, Wisconsin.
+Peloquin was born on November 3, 1936, in Chippewa Falls, Wisconsin.
 He graduated from the University of Wisconsin-Eau Claire and became a member of the Knights of Columbus and the Society of the Holy Name.
-Peloquin is married with three children.
+Peloquin was married with three children.
+Peloquin died on October 2, 2024 at the age of 87.

 Career

 Peloquin was a member of the Senate from the 23rd District during the 1971, 1973, 1975 and 1977 sessions.
 He was elected to the Assembly in 1964, 1966 and 1968.
 Additionally, Peloquin was a member of the Chippewa County, Wisconsin Board from 1964 to 1966.
-He is a Democrat.
+He was a Democrat.